Skip to main content

 $5 billion

 The Caltech Investment Office manages the California Institute of Technology's approximately $5 billion endowment and trust assets.
 Despite the relatively modest endowment size compared to peers, Caltech has one of the highest endowment-per-student ratios in the nation given its enrollment of approximately 2,400 students.
 The office invests across a diversified portfolio of public equities, private equity, hedge funds, and real assets to support Caltech's research-intensive mission.
+Ken Lee, who joined as Chief Investment Officer in 2025, has been rebuilding the office's investment team and processes.

 Focus